Linear solvers

 Discretization and fluxes

 The Helmholtz equation is solved by assuming that \(\Phi\) lies on the cell-center.
-The \(b\left(\mathbf{x}\right)\)-coefficient lies on face centers and EB faces.
+The \(b\left(\mathbf{x}\right)\)-coefficient is defined on face centers and EB faces, while \(a\left(\mathbf{x}\right)\) is defined on cell centers.
 In the general case the cell center might lie inside the embedded boundary, and the cell-centered discretization relies on the concept of an extended state.
 Thus, \(\Phi\) does not satisfy a discrete maximum principle.

 ../_images/CutCell.png